patrickstowell/PHY303-Lectures-2024/_build/html/_sources/unit11/phy303-unit11-problems.md

 ```
 ---

-### Problems
+### Extended Problems

-5. Repeat the above calculation for the pp-III chain, which is a minor branch of the pp chain consisting of the following reactions:
+3. Repeat the above calculation for the pp-III chain, which is a minor branch of the pp chain consisting of the following reactions:
    a. $ p + p \to d + e^+ + \nu_e $;
    b. $ d + p \to ^{3}He + \gamma $;
    c. $ ^{3}He + \alpha \to ^{7}Be + \gamma $;